suchipi/hex-engine/packages/website/docs/api-2d.md

 import { Vector } from "@hex-engine/2d";
 ```

-A generic object with an `x` and `y` property.

-Although it is named `Vector`, it is not only used to represent points in space- it's also often used to represent two-dimensional sizes.
+A two-dimensional vector, used to represent points, sizes, and more.

 > In versions prior to 0.0.1, this class was called `Vec2`.
-> In versions after 0.0.1 but prior to 0.2.0, this class was called `Point`.
+> In versions >= 0.0.1 but prior to 0.2.0, this class was called `Point`.

 #### Static Methods